harrymandeveloper/billboardmaker/README.md

 - To remove explicit language from API requests.
 - To remove occasional character errors with quotemarks from the API requests.
 - To add a live analytics dashboard.
+- Add an interval timer that rotates advice automatically.